-Since it's opening in September 2013 the school has continued to make progress to ensure students receive the highest quality education.
-Improvements to the curriculum and teaching and learning standards have improved outcomes for students and contributed to the school gaining a "good" Ofsted judgement in May 2017.
+Since it's opening in September 2013 the school has continued to make progress to ensure students receive the highest quality education and pastoral support.
+Continued improvements to the curriculum and teaching and leaming standards have improved outcomes for students and contributed to the school retaining the "good" Ofsted judgement in October 2022.

-93% of students gained at least 1 GCSE, 81% gained 5 or more GCSE's, 70% of students gained 5 or more GCSE's including English and Maths and the school leavers classed as N.E.E.T (not in education, employment or training) was 3%.
+100% of students gained at least 1 GCSE, 78% gained 5 or more GCSE's, 76% of students gained 5 or more GCSE's including English and Maths and the school. leavers classed as N.E.E.T (not in education, employment or training) was 3%.
+We now support leaving students for their future 3 years.